-“We arrived before the ARC boats in Horta in the Azores half a day before the first participants which came in groups – the first 4 were a Hanse 53, Amel 54, Oyster 54 & Beneteau 57.
-We had a little bit of everything during this trip, still our average speed was 7 knots, which is more than I expected and also more than I thought since we were doing around 5 knots when using the [40HP Volvos] engine(s) (1600 to 1800 RPM to save fuel), ” explains Yann.
+“We arrived before the ARC boats in Horta in the Azores half a day before the first participants who came in groups – the first 4 were a Hanse 53, Amel 54, Oyster 54 & Beneteau 57.
+We had a little bit of everything during this trip.
+Still, our average speed was 7 knots, which is more than I expected and also more than I thought since we were doing around 5 knots when using the [40HP Volvos] engine(s) (1600 to 1800 RPM to save fuel), ” explains Yann.

-They continued to have good side wind for 3 days after Bermuda (20 knots), then calm or light side winds until the Azores (Horta).
+They continued to have good side winds for 3 days after Bermuda (20 knots), then calm or light side winds until the Azores (Horta).
 The sea was slight all the way.

-From the Azores to Cadiz, Spain they experienced 2 days of wind form 45* or less between 5 and 15 knots then 4 days with 80 to 100* wind between 18 & 35 knots.
+From the Azores to Cadiz, Spain, they experienced 2 days of wind from 45* or less between 5 and 15 knots, then 4 days with 80 to 100* wind between 18 & 35 knots.
 The state of the sea was 1 meter and increased to 3.5 meters.

 It took Yann and his crew of 3 a little over three weeks to sail Antares 44i Blue Dawn from St Thomas in the US Virgin Islands to Cadiz, Spain.
 That’s 6.5 days from St Thomas to Bermuda – 10 days from Bermuda to Azores – 6 days from the Azores to Cadiz, Spain.

-“The performance and attitude at sea is very positive.
+“The performance and attitude at sea are very positive.
 She is a big upgrade for the owner from his previous catamaran.”